 Here is a sample invoice for your reference:

-GST on Different Types of Refrigerator
+GST on Different Types of Refrigerators

 Understanding the GST implications across various refrigerator categories helps consumers make informed purchasing decisions and budget accordingly for their home appliance needs.

-Single door refrigerators attract the standard 28% GST on refrigerator rate.
+Single-door refrigerators attract the standard 28% GST on refrigerator rate.
 These entry-level models typically range from ₹12,000 to ₹25,000.
 The GST component adds ₹3,360 to ₹7,000 to the final price.

 Manufacturers use the same refrigerator HSN code 84182100 for single door variants.
 The tax calculation remains identical across all brands and models.